Formed in 1986, Calisthenics Victoria is the peak body servicing calisthenics in Victoria

 Bringing together all affiliated groups, Calisthenics Victoria’s aim is to DEVELOP calisthenics, SUPPORT our community, DELIVER a modern, quality sport and INSPIRE growth.

 The Victorian Calisthenic Teachers’ Association (VCTA, more recently the VCCA), formed in 1958, had been Victoria’s only Calisthenics organisation, but it represented only teachers.
 In 1975, another group of interested teachers, and others, created the Calisthenic Association of Victoria (CAV) as Victoria’s peak body.
 They were formed to apply for government funding and assistance, which was being made available to sporting groups for the first time.
-However, the CAV did not receive the widespread support from Victorian clubs that it need to be a fully effective body, and it was to overcome this that the VCTA and the Association of Calisthenic Adjudicators proposed a fresh approach.
+However, the CAV did not receive the widespread support from Victorian clubs that it needed to be a fully effective body, and it was to overcome this that the VCTA and the Association of Calisthenic Adjudicators proposed a fresh approach.
 It was from these efforts that, in 1986, Calisthenics Victoria was formed and the CAV was dissolved.

 The creation of Calisthenics Victoria was welcomed by the other state peak bodies, and work commenced at once to create Calisthenics’ first national organisation.
 The Australian Calisthenic Federation (ACF) was subsequently formed in 1987.